gitlabhq/gitlabhq/doc/pages/README.md

 `404.html` files respectively in the `public/` directory that will be included in the artifacts.

+### Adding a custom domain to your Pages

+### Securing your Pages with TLS

+## Enable the pages feature in your project

+The GitLab Pages feature needs to be explicitly enabled for each project under **Settings > Pages**.

+## Remove the contents of your pages

+Pages can be explicitly removed from a project by clicking **Remove Pages** in a project's **Settings**.

+## Limitations

+When using Pages under the general domain of a GitLab instance (`*.example.io`), you _cannot_ use HTTPS with sub-subdomains.
+That means that if your username/groupname contains a dot, for example `foo.bar`, the domain `https://foo.bar.example.io` will _not_ work.
+This is a limitation of the [HTTP Over TLS protocol][rfc].
+HTTP pages will continue to work provided you don't redirect HTTP to HTTPS.

+[rfc]: https://tools.ietf.org/html/rfc2818#section-3.1 "HTTP Over TLS RFC"

 ## Frequently Asked Questions

 **Q: Can I download my generated pages?**